 5.)
 The (comparative) freedom

 With the wind in your hair, the locals staring at our group, and even the children pointing in surprise, I never felt so close to the local life of Pyongyang than joining them on their own streets.
-I’ve been working as a tour guide in the DPRK for three years and seeing the hustle and bustle from the bus was one thing to experience, but to be apart of the hustle and the bustle on the footpath with the pedestrians was another.
+I’ve been working as a tour guide in the DPRK since 2013 and seeing the hustle and bustle from the bus was one thing to experience, but to be apart of the hustle and the bustle on the footpath with the pedestrians was another.
 An experience we’re certainly looking at doing again.